 Email delivery

-Click on the SMTP settings button:
+Click the SMTP settings button:

 Note